List of informally named dinosaurs: Hironosaurus

 "Hironosaurus" (meaning "Hirono lizard") is the informal name given to an as-yet undescribed genus of dinosaur from the Late Cretaceous.
 Found in Hirono, Fukushima, Japan, it was probably a type of hadrosaur, although no subfamily identification has been made.
 The fossils are quite fragmentary, and consist of teeth and a vertebra, possibly from the tail.
 Since the fossils have never been fully described in a scientific paper, "Hironosaurus" is considered a nomen nudum.
 It was first mentioned by Hisa in an obscure 1988 publication and was later (1990) brought to a wider audience by David Lambert.
 Dong Zhiming, Y. Hasegawa, and Y. Azuma regarded the material as belonging to a hadrosaurid, but lacking any characteristics to allow more precise identification (thus indeterminate).

 Hisanohamasaurus

 "Hisanohamasaurus" (meaning "Hisano-hama lizard") is the informal name given to an as yet undescribed genus of dinosaur from the Late Cretaceous.
 It is a nomen nudum known only from teeth that first appeared in a general-audience dinosaur book by David Lambert in 1990.
-Although initially identified a diplodocid, it later re-identified as a nemegtosaurid similar to Nemegtosaurus.
+Although initially identified a diplodocid, it was later re-identified as a nemegtosaurid similar to Nemegtosaurus.
 As its name suggests, its fossils were found in Japan.
 The location is part of Iwaki, Fukushima.